 What are the views and experiences of the bright young things leaving Harvard University this summer?

 These will be the movers and shakers in US society in the years ahead, many of them about to step into influential jobs in business and government.

-Harvard's in-house magazine has provided a fascinating snapshot of this young US elite, based on a sample of about half of this year's leavers.
+Harvard's campus newspaper, The Crimson, has provided a fascinating snapshot of this young US elite, based on a sample of about half of this year's leavers.